Fort Drum sustainment unit employs wartime expertise to support COVID treatment facility

 |0

-This work, Fort Drum sustainment unit employs wartime expertise to support COVID treatment facility [Image 4 of 4], by Warren Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum sustainment unit employs wartime expertise to support COVID treatment facility, by Warren Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Drum sustainment unit employs wartime expertise to support COVID treatment facility

 LEAVE A COMMENT